ben-foster-cko/bdd-showdown/README.md

 This outputs the test report and code coverage report to the console.
 Beside that is generates the raw code coverage report under the ./coverage directory.

-Using this generated report a tool like [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) to highlight the code coverage for each file.
+Using this generated report a tool like [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) can be used to highlight code coverage for each file.

 ### XBehave